Queensland Museum Medal

 FAQs

 Nominations are assessed on merit attributed to three equally weighted criteria: contribution to Queensland Museum; excellence in their field; impact in the wider community.
-Contact information for up to three referees with a thorough knowledge of the nominees work performance and conduct are required.
+Contact information for up to three referees with a thorough knowledge of the nominees work performance and conduct are also required.

 Yes.
 Due to the prestigious nature of the Medal the number of nominations received in any one year far exceeds the number awarded.
 Re-nominating individuals nominated, but unsuccessful, in previous years is encouraged.
 The Medal cannot be awarded multiple times to the same individual.